huaweicloud/terraform-provider-huaweicloud/docs/resources/servicestage_application.md

   The name must start with a letter and end with a letter or digit.

 * `description` - (Optional, String) Specifies the application description.
-  The description can contian a maximum of `128` characters.
+  The description can contain a maximum of `128` characters.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise projcet ID to which the application belongs.
 Changing this will create a new resource.